jbodika/CART210-glossary/glossary.md

 [^BoikoBible]: Boiko, Bob.
 2005. _Content Management Bible_.
 2nd ed.
 John Wiley & Sons.
 [^IBMCMS2024]: Finn, Teaganne, and Amanda Downie.
 2024.
 “What is a content management system (CMS)?” _IBM_ (blog).
 March 7, 2024. https://www.ibm.com/think/topics/content-management-system.
 [^McKeeverCMS]: McKeever, Susan.
 2003.
 “Understanding Web Content Management Systems: Evolution, Lifecycle and Market.” _Industrial Management & Data Systems_ 103 (9): 686–92. https://doi.org/10.1108/02635570310506106.

+## Copyleft

+Copyleft is a method of data/information publication that is largely concerned with free use and access.
+You may have heard the term "copyright" before, which is a similar method of publication that reserves all rights of use for a publication to the original creator.
+The term for "copyleft" was coined by Li-Chen Wang[^WIKI] in his publication of his Palo Alto TINY BASIC language for the intel 8080 in the Dr Dobb's Journal (a popular computing and engineering magazine) in May of 1976, where for his publication, he spoofed the common "Copyright, all rights reserved" by putting "COPYLEFT ALL WRONGS RESERVED" in his publication.
+The term was later expanded upon and used by Richard Stallman in the creation of GNU[^GNU].
+He believed that making copyleft the term for publications in the public domain or open source was a good way to fight against the use of copyright methods in programming/software and to help programmers and creators take back what is theirs and make it useful for the world.

+The concept of free use and the public domain has become more and more popular as of late with the creation and distribution of open-source programs, publications and projects, such as GitHub itself.
+Additionally, leaving the intent of the original user present while also allowing other artists, creators and users to use and interpret services is an idea largely present in new media theory.
+When the idea of copyright as it pertained to the digital age came into question, many factors had to be considered.
+Many believe that the claiming of publications is important to maintaining and the identity of the creator (preserving intellectual property), while some believe that in order to create a world in which people feel free to create what they wish, they should have access to any resource at their disposal.
+Stallman's GNU Manifesto thinks of copyleft within the terms of open-source and proprietary software[^SCIDIR], and notes that such developers can use their copyright over the software that they create to claim copyright over publications and projects made in or using that software.
+In the example of GNU, (an open source operating system similar to Linux), the copyleft nature of the system allows users to use software to better suit their needs, rather than being confined by the restrictions of copyrighted tools

+In essence, copyleft represents the true freedom of the creator as a manifestation of how they use, share and expand their work.
+Copyright methods have been put in place in order to circumvent creativity by setting limitations and boundaries for those that use and peruse the publications they are made with.
+It is important to note that while copyleft is a method of publication used to combat the ideas behind copyright, it still legally must be published under a copyright notice.
+The rights are still reserved to the author/creator, but the method in which those rights can be used and distributed is then where the copyleft methodology takes place.
+So unfortunately, the circled backwards C that represents a copyleft publication is not legally viable, and even the GNU website is copyrighted under the Free Software Group.

+[^WIKI]: Various Authors.
+“Copyleft.”
+Wikipedia, January 14, 2025. https://en.wikipedia.org/wiki/Copyleft.
+[^GNU]: Stallman, Richard.
+What Is Copyleft? - GNU Project - Free Software Foundation.” *GNU Operating System*, 1996. https://www.gnu.org/licenses/copyleft.en.html.
+[^SCIDIR]: Benkler, Y., W.M.
+Cohen, N. Harabi, A.W.
+Branscomb, P. Dasgupta, P.B.
+De Laat, D.G.
+Johnson, and L. Lessig.
+“Copyright or Copyleft?: An Analysis of Property Regimes for Software
+Development.” *Research Policy - Science Direct*, September 22, 2005. https://www.sciencedirect.com/science/article/pii/S0048733305001484.

+## Copyleft

 ## Crowdsourcing